mlrc2022bet/bet-reproduction/README.md

 model.load_dir=$(pwd)/train_runs/train_<env>/<date>/<job_id>
 ```

-### Using the Reproducibility Scripts
+### Using the reproducibility scripts

 We provide scripts to reproduce our training and evaluation results.
 For example,
 to reproduce the Blockpush results with the configurations from the paper, run
 `sh reproducibility_scripts/paper_params/blockpush.sh`.
-This will run a 3-fold cross-validation training with evaluations for each of the runs.
+This will run a cross-validation training for 3 independent runs with evaluations for each of the runs.

 Other ablations are also available in the `reproducibility_scripts` directory.